Vic: Respondent Prepares & Serves Payment Schedule

 A payment schedule need only be prepared if the respondent does not intend to pay the full amount of a payment claim under the Act by the due date for payment.

-IGNORING A S18(2) NOTICE WITHOUT AN INTENTION TO PAY THE FULL CLAIMED AMOUNT IS LIKELY TO HAVE SERIOUS FINANCIAL CONSEQUENCES***
+HOWEVER IGNORING A PAYMENT CLAIM WITHOUT AN INTENTION TO PAY IN FULL BY THE DUE DATE MAY HAVE SERIOUS FINANCIAL CONSEQUENCES

-As the respondent did not issue the payment schedule within 10 business days of receiving the payment claim nor pay the full claimed amount, the Act requires the claimant serve a notice under s18(2) to advise of the intention to proceed to adjudication and give the respondent a second opportunity to prepare and serve a payment schedule.
+As the respondent did not issue the payment schedule within 10 business days of receiving the payment claim nor pay the full claimed amount, the claimant has now served a notice under s18(2) to advise of the intention to proceed to adjudication.

-The period in which the respondent can serve the payment schedule on the claimant is reduced to 2 business days.
+The respondent has only 2 business days in which to prepare and provide the payment schedule.
 A contract provision seeking to extend the period beyond 2 business days is void.

-***Failure to serve the payment schedule within the 2 business days has the serious consequence of denying the respondent the opportunity to make any submissions (the adjudication response) to the adjudicator.
-Often, but not always, an adjudicator confronted with no submissions from the respondent may determine that the claimant is entitled to the full amount claimed.
+Failure to provide the payment schedule within 2 business days has the serious consequence of denying the respondent the opportunity to make any submissions (the adjudication response) to the adjudicator.
+Confronted with no submissions from the respondent, an adjudicator will often, but not always, determine that the claimant is entitled to the full amount claimed.

 A payment schedule must:

-- State the scheduled amount of payment that it is proposed to make (it may be "nil")
+- Indicate the scheduled amount of payment that it is proposed be paid (it may be "nil");

 - If the amount that the respondent proposes to pay is less than the amount claimed in the payment claim, the respondent should set out: